Manvityagi/Face-Recognition-using-KNN-openCV/README.md

 ## Dependencies
     Python 2.7 and OpenCv
 ## How it works!
-* Run record_faces.py on the command line.The script will open a camera window.Stand in front of the camera until recording of the face is completed.
+* Run generating selfie training data.ipynb.The script will open a camera window.Stand in front of the camera until recording of the face is completed.Input the person's name.
+Press q after having enough samples.
-* The default file where the features are stored is face_01.npy.
-You can change the file name if you want to store information of many persons.It stores data in a numpy matrix.
+* The default file where the features are stored is name.npy.
-* Open the face_recognition.py file and edit your name in the dictionary value corresponding to the number in which your face was stored i.e. for face_01,add your name to '0' value in the names dictionary.
-* Run the face_recognition.py file!
+* Run the Building Face Classifier.ipynb file!
-## Accuracy
-   * 98.4 (using knn) because of small dataset.
-   * Taking distance from webcam and quality of light into consideration it would give 90+ accuracy.